dreamit-de/graphql-server/README.md

 By default `execute` from `graphql-js` library is called.
 - **`extensionFunction`**: Extension function that can be used to add additional information to the `extensions` field of the response.
-Given a `Request`, `GraphQLRequestInfo` and `ExecutionResult` it should return undefined or a Map of key-value-pairs that are added to the`extensions` field.
+Given a `Request`, `GraphQLRequestInfo` and `ExecutionResult` it should return undefined or an ObjMap of key-value-pairs that are added to the`extensions` field.
 By default `defaultCollectErrorMetrics` is used and returns undefined.

 ### Metrics options